Split Ownership Registration Services in Dubai

 Will each co-owner receive a separate title deed after the split in the UAE?

-In the UAE, following the successful registration of split ownership, each co-owner receives a separate title deed issued in their name, clearly reflecting their registered ownership share and percentage.
-This applies to both equal and unequal property ownership, and whether the co-owners are family members or unrelated parties.
+Following the successful registration of split ownership, each co-owner receives a separate title deed issued in their name, clearly reflecting their registered ownership share and percentage.

 Can foreigners apply for a joint tenancy in Dubai?